thedevdojo/auth-website/content/docs/install/jetstream/index.md

 'views' => false,
 ```

-and you'll also need to uncomment the `registration` and the `resetPassword` and `emailVerification` features since we will be relying on DevDojo Auth for those features:
+and you'll also need to comment out the `registration` and the `resetPassword` and `emailVerification` features since we will be relying on DevDojo Auth for those features:

 ```php
 'features' => [